AxiSEMunity/AxiSEM3D/doc/Installation.md

 # the number of processors can be arbitrary
 mpirun -np 4 ./axisem3d
 ```
-If you see an error message saying *missing input directory*, it means AxiSEM3D has been built successfully.
+If you see an error message saying *missing input directory*, AxiSEM3D has been built successfully.

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
 On an HPC cluster, the major variability comes from environment setup, such as defining essential environment variables, loading a proper compiler suite and its compatible software and sending correct flags for compiling and linking.
 Such steps should be elaborated in the user manual of the machine.